fabiojapa/quarkus-rest-pubsub/DEBEZIUM.md

 # Debezium Tutorial
 from [debezium](https://github.com/debezium/debezium-examples/blob/main/tutorial/README.md)

-This demo automatically deploys the topology of services as defined in the [Debezium Tutorial](https://debezium.io/documentation/reference/stable/tutorial.html).
+This demo automatically deploys the topology of services as defined in the [Debezium Tutorial](https://debezium.io/documentation/reference/stable/tutorial.html), but additionally includes a Mongodb and MongoSinkConnector.

 - [Debezium Tutorial](#debezium-tutorial)